unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Hosted Applications

 You can write your applications in any language you want.
 Exosite understands that every IoT application is different and that every situation is different.
-The fact that Gateway Engine is written in Python does not preclude a developer from writing the actual business application in Java, Perl, C, or even BASH.
-If you compile your application from C, or use interpreted languages like Python or Perl, Gateway Engine will still work with your application.
-This is because Gateway Engine operates at the process level.
-If the application runs as a process on the gateway, Gateway Engine will work with it just fine.
+The fact that GWE is written in Python does not preclude a developer from writing the actual business application in Java, Perl, C, or even BASH.
+If you compile your application from C, or use interpreted languages like Python or Perl, GWE will still work with your application.
+This is because GWE operates at the process level.
+If the application runs as a process on the gateway, GWE will work with it just fine.

 # Example